-Prophecy is a gift of speaking a message from God inspired by the Holy Spirit, which can never be in contradiction to the Scriptures or to the official teaching of the Church.
-“In every age the Church has received the charism of prophecy, which must be scrutinized but not scorned,” explained Cardinal Ratzinger, later Pope Benedict XVI.
+Prophecy is a charism of speaking a message from God inspired by the Holy Spirit, which is always consistent with the Scriptures and the official teaching of the Church.
+“In every age the Church has received the Charism of Prophecy, which must be scrutinized but not scorned,” explained Cardinal Ratzinger, later Pope Benedict XVI.

 “Pursue love, yet desire earnestly spiritual gifts, but especially that you may prophesy.”
 (1 Corinthians 14:1)

 “Do not quench the Spirit; do not despise prophetic utterances.
 But examine everything carefully; hold fast to that which is good; abstain from every form of evil.”
 (1 Thessalonians 5:19-22)

 A prophetic word delivered correctly can change your life, because prophecy always edifies, encourages and comforts.